Berlin property prices & real estate market trends

 Despite the sharp increase of prices, Berlin real estate prices remain affordable.
-Compared to other housing markets in Germany, house prices in Berlin are 2 to 3 times less expensive than in most large cities in Germany and Europe such as Hamburg, Munich, Stuttgart and Frankfurt, London or Paris.
-With the economic boom of the city, the catch-up of Berlin real estate market compared to other European capitals continues with double-digit growth sustained by tremendous residential housing demand.
+Compared to other housing markets in Germany, house prices in Berlin are 1 to 2 times less expensive than in most large cities in Germany and Europe such as Hamburg, Munich, Stuttgart and Frankfurt, London or Paris.